ETX-ASU/ring-leader/README.md

 The `rl-server-lib` and `rl-client-lib` packages are published as private NPM packages that can be included within tools.
 These libraries will be used to expedite the integration with LTI 1.3 capable LMSs.

-There are several additional libraries in the asu-etx repository that illustrate the use of these libraries to stand up an lti compliant tool with minimal additional code.
+There are several additional repositories in asu-etx that illustrate the use of these libraries to stand up an lti compliant tool with minimal additional code.

 ## Example AWS Amplify aplication:
  https://github.com/ETX-ASU/boiler